jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 > This repository provides a library and a simple CLI utility to automatically configure GNU/Linux containers leveraging NVIDIA hardware.
 The implementation relies on kernel primitives and is designed to be agnostic of the container runtime.
 >

+> __Update from hackweek 19th__
+> We now have packages as a result of hackweek 19th, you can install them with:
+>
+>    zypper ar https://download.opensuse.org/repositories/home:/jordimassaguerpla:/nvidia_container/SLE_15_SP1/ nvidia_container
+>    zypper install libnvidia-container
+> If you install the packages, you can skip this chapter and jump to __Installing nvidia-container-runtime-hook__

 Unfortunately, NVIDIA is not building packages for SUSE, so we will use the "distribution agnostic build", downloadable from the release page:

 https://github.com/NVIDIA/libnvidia-container/releases/download/v1.0.0/libnvidia-container_1.0.0_x86_64.tar.xz